Class SummaryTableHTML<ENTITY extends Declaration>

 • Type Parameters:

-ENTITY - This will take one of five type's: Method, Constructor, Field, EnumConstant, AnnotationElem.
-The html contained by this class must directly correspond to the HTMl contained by a detail section of one of these five entities.
+ENTITY - This will take one of six type's: Method, Constructor, Field, EnumConstant, AnnotationElem or NestedType.
+The HTML contained by this class correspond directly to the HTML contained by a Summary-Table of one of section of one of these Entities / Members.

 public class SummaryTableHTML<ENTITY extends Declaration>